raid-guild/handbook/docs/how-to-get-xdai.md

 If you get stuck between steps 2 and 3, try the transaction again from the beginning.

-The Gnosis Chain website has a [section on bridges](https://www.xdaichain.com/for-users/bridges "Bridges on the Gnosis Chain website") (somewhat out of date as at April 4, 2022), and we’ll pick the [Connext bridge for Polygon to xDAI bridging](https://bridge.connext.network/DAI-from-polygon-to-gnosis).
+The Gnosis Chain website has a [section on bridges](https://developers.gnosischain.com/for-users/bridges "Bridges on the Gnosis Chain website") and we’ll pick the [Connext bridge for Polygon to xDAI bridging](https://bridge.connext.network/DAI-from-polygon-to-gnosis).

 **How to bridge**